What is Loss of Use Auto Insurance?

 Does every insurance policy include loss of use coverage?

 Loss of use coverage is not included in basic liability policies, but as noted above, it is typically included with collision and comprehensive policies.
 Typically, loss of use coverage only costs a few extra dollars a month, making it a worthwhile addition to a car insurance policy, particularly for people who rely on their vehicles for daily commuting.
-If you’re unclear on what your individual policy does or doesn’t cover, a personal injury lawyer could help explain it to you during a free consultation.
+If you’re unclear on what your individual policy does or doesn’t cover, our New York City personal injury lawyers can help explain it to you during a free consultation.

 What is included with loss of use coverage?